Forensic science: Controversies

 In the US, another area of forensic science that has come under question in recent years is the lack of laws requiring the accreditation of forensic labs.
 Some states require accreditation, but some states do not.
 Because of this, many labs have been caught performing very poor work resulting in false convictions or acquittals.
 For example, it was discovered after an audit of the Houston Police Department in 2002 that the lab had fabricated evidence which led George Rodriguez being convicted of raping a fourteen-year-old girl.
 The former director of the lab, when asked, said that the total number of cases that could have been contaminated by improper work could be in the range of 5,000 to 10,000.

 The Innocence Project database of DNA exonerations shows that many wrongful convictions contained forensic science errors.
 According to the Innocence project and the US Department of Justice, forensic science has contributed to about 39 percent to 46 percent of wrongful convictions.
 As indicated by the National Academy of Sciences report Strengthening Forensic Sciences in the United States, part of the problem is that many traditional forensic sciences have never been empirically validated; and part of the problem is that all examiners are subject to forensic confirmation biases and should be shielded from contextual information not relevant to the judgment they make.

-Many studies have discovered a difference in rape-related injuries reporting based on race, with white victims reporting a higher frequency of injuries than black victims.
-However, since current forensic examination techniques may not be sensitive to all injuries across a range of skin colors, more research needs to be conducted to understand if this trend is due to skin confounding healthcare providers when examining injuries or if darker skin extends a protective element.
+Studies of rape-related injury prevalence and frequency across race have reported racial differences when studying adult rape victims, with higher percentage of white victims sustaining injuries and/or white victims sustaining a higher number of injuries than Black victims.
+However, current forensic examination techniques may not be sensitive to all injuries across a range of skin colors.
+One study found that it was dark skin color, not race, that strongly correlated with decreased injury prevalence, concluding therefore, that sexual assault forensic examiners "may not be able to detect injury in women with dark skin as readily as women with light skin, leading to health disparities for women with dark skin" (Sommers et al., 2009).
 In clinical practice, for patients with darker skin, one study recommends that attention must be paid to the thighs, labia majora, posterior fourchette and fossa navicularis, so that no rape-related injuries are missed upon close examination.